RyanLua/Satchel/README.md

   <img src="https://github.com/RyanLua/Satchel/assets/80087248/a115e388-de55-4cfa-9c41-63b117df4b74" style="width: 49%;">
 </div>

-### Improved Mobile Experiance
+### Improved Mobile Experience

-Satchel expands on the mobile experiance doubling the amount of slots allowing players on mobile to not be at a disadvantage.
+Satchel expands on the mobile experience doubling the number of slots allowing players on mobile to not be at a disadvantage.

 <div align="center">
   <img src="assets/SatchelThumbnail4.png" style="width: 49%;">